bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 <br>

-It matches theS3 PDF link in the document representing the user restaurant.
+The link matches the S3 PDF link in the document representing the user restaurant.

+The domain, socialcoffeeapp. com, is a dedicated domain which makes a redirect to the domain where the Express app lives".

+(It is not live yet, but will be when ready.
+The app is much more than this feature!)

 So, when someone scans the QR Code (or types the link in browser), a request is sent to the Express app, which checks the database about that particular URL and returns the S3 link.